fwup-home/fwup/README.md

 }
 ```

-## U-boot environment
+## U-Boot environment

-For systems using the U-boot bootloader, some support is included for modifying
+For systems using the U-Boot bootloader, some support is included for modifying
-U-boot environment blocks.
+U-Boot environment blocks.
 In order to take advantage of this, you must declare
 a `uboot-environment` section at the top level that describes how the
 environment block: